 Easy Solutions to Improve Indoor Air Quality

 Look for air filters that handle particulate matter, such as dust and dander, as well as chemical matter.
-Central air cleaners that operate when your furnace fan is on work well.
+Central air cleaners, like the Anthony Clean Machine, that operate when your furnace fan is on work well.
 The best kinds of filters for people with allergies are high-efficiency particulate air (HEPA) filters, which are specially designed to remove allergens from the air.

 Ionize Your Air

 Ionic air cleaners generate an electrical charge (negative ions) that makes the pollutants in the air become ‘sticky’.
 The ions attach to airborne molecules, making them negatively charged and attractive to the positively charged particles nearby.
 Ionic air cleaners are particularly effective at removing odors.
 They are also quiet, energy efficient and don’t require replacement filters.
 The Air Scrubber Plus® is an extremely efficient ionic air purification system.
 Click here to learn about the new Air Scrubber Plus®space age technology.

 Shed Some UV Light on the Issue